xnoctra/Ambient/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+**Description**
-A clear and concise description of any alternative solutions or features you've considered.
+Please provide a clear and concise description of the feature you would like to see implemented, including any relevant context or use cases.

+**Proposed Solution**
+Outline your proposed solution or how you envision the feature working.

+**Use Cases**
+List any specific use cases or scenarios where this feature would be beneficial.

+**Benefits**
+Describe the benefits of implementing this feature, such as improved user experience or increased functionality.

-**Additional context**
+**Additional Information**
-Add any other context or screenshots about the feature request here.
+Include any additional details that might help evaluate the request, such as links to similar features in other projects or potential design mockups.

+**Acceptance Criteria**
+List any criteria that would indicate successful implementation of the feature, such as specific functionalities or behaviors.